Small Business Loan Scams: How They Work

 Here’s what to do if you’re the victim of a business loan scam:

-- Report the scam to the Consumer Financial Protection Bureau (CFPB).
-The bureau will review your complaint and publish the complaint in a public Complaint Database.
+- Report the scam to the federal government.
+File a complaint with the Consumer Financial Protection Bureau (CFPB).
+The bureau will review your complaint and publish it in a public Complaint Database.
 They might also take legal action against the scammer if enough people report the same kind of scam.
+For SBA loan scams, report any suspected fraud to the agency’s Office of Inspector General.

 - Call your local police.
 File a complaint with your local police.
 They might not be able to do much to help if the scammer used untraceable methods, but when there’s a financial dispute, it’s helpful to have a police report on file.